 6. Maker’s Mark Bourbon Whisky

 Sweet and spicy, Maker’s Mark arguably became the first “premium” whiskey when it launched in 1958, claiming to be easier drinking than other whiskey brands.

 Jameson is the best-selling Irish whiskey in the world, with 90 percent of its production exported.
 This rapid growth is attributed to its sale to French parent company Pernod Ricard in 1988.

 4. Jim Beam Bourbon Whiskey

-Fourth on the list in America, and best-selling bourbon in the world, Jim Beam has been producing its signature bourbon with the same proportion of corn, rye, and barley for more than 220 years.
-Today, it’s sold in 200 countries, with the U.S., Germany, and Australia topping the list of thirstiest nations.
+Fourth on the list in America, and the best-selling bourbon in the world, Jim Beam has been producing its signature bourbon with the same proportion of corn, rye, and barley for more than 220 years.
+Today, it’s sold in 200 countries and territories, with the U.S., Germany, and Australia topping the list of thirstiest nations.

-Despite the fact that Fireball is not technically whiskey, and despite being recalled in Europe in 2014 for an antifreeze-adjacent ingredient scare, Fireball is burned into the top five as the No. 3 whiskey in America.
+Despite the fact that Fireball is not technically whiskey, and despite being recalled in Europe in 2014 for an antifreeze-adjacent ingredient scare, Fireball is burned into the top five as the No. 2 whisky in America.

 As the name (and its slogan) suggest, Crown Royal is “fit for a king” — and was made for one.
 The flagship brand, Crown Royal Deluxe, was created in honor of King George VI.
 Its sales still rule, with $460,171,371 worth of Crown Royal sold last year.